 Kalanchoe is sometimes pronounced as kal-en-ko-e and sometimes as ku-lanch-oh.
 This lush succulent with its vivacious colored blooms is quite easy to grow.
 You will find it for sale with red, yellow, pink or white blooms.
-Their natural blooming time is during the winter.
-Plants sometimes seem to have a mind of their own so yours may bloom at any time.

 - Requires direct sun for the strongest growth.
 Tolerates bright indirect light for awhile.

 - In a 4" (10cm) diameter pot, water it when the top of the soil is quite dry.
 About 1/2-3/4 cup of water should give it a thorough soak..

 - In a 6" diameter pot (15 cm) I let dry out about 1/4" below the soil line and water it thoroughly with about 1 pint or up to 1/2 liter of water.

 - Plants in larger pots should dry out a 1/2"- 1" (about 1-3 cm) below the soil line.
 Kalanchoes do like a good soak when necessary, especially when blooming.
 They should not sit with water in their saucer for more than a few hours.